 Bible Verses to Pray With: Psalm 13

 Some folks are looking for Bible Verses to pray with.
-They may not realize there are entire books of the Bible that are filled with verses to pray with!
-The Book of Psalms is the Bible's prayer book, and its pages are filled with prayers and celebration.
+I've got good news: there are entire books of the Bible that are filled with verses to pray with!
+The Book of Psalms is the Bible's prayer book, and its pages are filled with prayers and celebration, praise and mourning.

 Bible Verses to Pray With: An Example Using Psalm 13

 The best way to learn to pray the Scripture is to actually do it!
 Try the verses below, and practice praying with these verses from Psalm 13.